 The price of school supplies, new clothes, electronics, and school fees can add up fast.
 But with some planning and preparation, back-to-school spending doesn’t have to wreak havoc on your household budget—and it can even serve as an opportunity to teach your children some basic financial skills.
 Here’s how to create a back-to-school budget to help keep your spending on track as you start the school year.

-Involving your children in every aspect of the budgeting process gives them some power in the purchasing decisions.
-To learn how to prioritize their spending.
-For example, if they really want a of fancy pens or an expensive notebook, they will need to find less-expensive options for some of their other supplies.
+Involving your children in every aspect of the budgeting process gives them some power in the purchasing decisions and helps them learn how to prioritize their spending.
+For example, if they really want a set of fancy pens or an expensive notebook, they will need to find less expensive options for some of their other supplies.